Art & Movement

 All students share their artwork with their families and the community each February during the “For the Love of Art” Show.

 Charlie Hickman, Lower and Upper Elementary Art Guide

-Amy Clark Moore, Middle School Art Studio Occupation Guide
+Amy Clarke Moore, Middle School Art Studio Occupation Guide